-On August 28 1963, a quarter of a million people rallied in Washington, D.C. to demand an end to segregation, fair wages and economic justice, voting rights, education, and long overdue civil rights protections.
+On August 28 1963, a quarter of a million people rallied in Washington, D.C. for the March on Washington for Jobs and Freedom to demand an end to segregation, fair wages and economic justice, voting rights, education, and long overdue civil rights protections.
 Civil rights leaders took to the podium to issue urgent calls to action that still resonate decades later.
 Music played a powerful role at the March, and decades later, the performances remain some of the most iconic of the era.
 People traveled from every corner of the country to join the March, and the unprecedented turnout was the product of the tireless work of civil rights strategist Bayard Rustin, A. Phillip Randolph, Dr. Martin Luther King, Jr. and a coalition of civil rights, labor and religious organizations.

-Longtime strategist Bayard Rustin led the logistical operations for the March, creating an Organizing Manual for local organizers that laid out the logistics, talking points, and demands.
-Organizers across the country went to work during the summer of 1963 to mobilize their communities and ensure safe passage to Washington.
+Longtime strategist Bayard Rustin led the logistical operations for the 1963 March on Washington, creating an Organizing Manual for local organizers that laid out the logistics, talking points, and demands.
+Organizers across the country went to work during the summer of 1963 to mobilize their communities and ensure safe passage to our nation’s capitol.
 They held meetings, distributed guides for what to expect, raised funds, coordinated buses and trains, and prepared thousands of meals.

 As buses pulled into Washington, D.C. and hundreds arrived via trains onto the National Mall, the gravity of the moment and movement was clear.
 A quarter of a million people marched — the unprecedented turnout was a testament to the power of organizing.